-After submitting your FAFSA, you should receive a Student Aid Report (SAR).
+- After submitting your FAFSA, you should receive a Student Aid Report (SAR).
 Carefully review the SAR and submit any corrections.
-If any actions on your part are indicated on the SAR, follow the instructions promptly; a delay in this process will delay the processing of your financial aid.

 - If your SAR is selected for Verification, the Financial Aid Office will request that you complete a Verification Worksheet and submit a copy of your 2020 IRS tax transcript, if you have not successfully used the IRS DRT.
 The Verification Worksheet will be made available in late fall each year.
 Participation in the verification process is not optional.
 Students who do not submit the required documentation within thirty (30) days of the request may experience financial aid processing delays.

-If you are a member of a religious order, you must submit a letter from your superior regarding your financial circumstances.
-The letter should also indicate the level of support that the order will provide for the student's education in the upcoming academic year.
+- If you are a member of a religious, you must submit a letter from your superior regarding your financial circumstances.
+The letter should also indicate the level of support that the order will provide for your education in the upcoming academic year.

-Current and prospective GTU PhD and MA students affiliating with a GTU Center (CARe, CDS, CIS, CTNS and PAOI) must complete the steps outlined below for instituitional financial aid consideration: must complete the steps outlined below:
+Current and prospective GTU PhD and MA students affiliating with a GTU Center (CARe, CDS, CIS, CTNS and PAOI) must complete the steps outlined below for institutional financial aid consideration: must complete the steps outlined below:

 - Submit bank statements for the most current three-month period to the Financial Aid office by your priority deadline.

-If you are a member of a religious order, you must submit a letter from your superior regarding your financial situation.
-The letter should also indicate the level of support that the order will provide for your education in the upcoming academic year.
+- If you are a member of a religious order, you must submit a letter from your superior regarding your financial situation.
+The letter should also include the level of support that the order will provide for your education in the upcoming academic year.

-When your file is complete, your financial aid eligibility will be determined and you will receive notification from the GTU Financial Aid Office outlining your financial aid award package.
-Please follow the steps outlined in the Financial Aid Award Checklist once you have received this notification.
+- When your file is complete, your financial aid eligibility will be determined, and you will receive notification from the GTU Financial Aid Office to review your financial aid package in Net Partner.
+Please follow the steps outlined in the Financial Aid Award Checklist once your have received this notification.